Suggested links

 People struggling with addiction feel strongly compelled to keep using the drug, cannot limit their intake, and often become agitated when their access to the drug is cut off.

 Addiction is different from physical dependence.
-Physical dependence happens when a person’s body becomes used to a substance (such as alcohol or other drugs).
-When someone becomes dependent upon a substance, they may experience cravings or withdrawal symptoms when they no longer have access to it.
+Physical dependence happens when a person’s body becomes used to a substance (i.e., alcohol or drug use).
+When someone becomes dependent upon a substance, they may experience cravings or withdrawal symptoms when they no longer have access to that substance.

 Additional factors can also make an individual more at risk for developing substance use disorder because these characteristics can present additional challenges for people in their daily lives.

-Additionally, those with a family history of substance use disorder/alcohol use disorder may also be more likely to develop it themselves.
+Additionally, those with a family history of substance use disorder or alcohol use disorder may also be more likely to develop substance use disorder themselves.

 However, as asserted by Dr. George Koob, the Director of NIH’s National Institute on Alcohol Abuse and Alcoholism, it is a common mistake to consider substance use disorder as a weakness or a “moral failing.”